Goldu/Goldu/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a double master's graduate with a unique blend of expertise in Robotics and Data Science.
-My academic foundation is a testament to my fervor for technology, programming, and deriving meaningful insights from data.
-Additionally, I possess specialized knowledge in areas such as CARLA, ROS, and autonomous driving, which further enhance my capabilities in these fields.
+I'm a double master's graduate with a fervent passion for technology, coding, and extracting insights from data.
+My expertise spans Robotics and Data Science, bolstered by hands-on experience in CARLA, ROS, and Unreal Engine, acquired through my professional journey rather than formal university education.
+This practical knowledge underlines my ability to translate theory into real-world applications, particularly in dynamic fields like robotics and autonomous systems.
+This autonomous passion drives me to continuously seek innovative solutions, and my proficiency in CARLA, ROS, and Unreal Engine positions me at the forefront of these transformative technologies.
+This combination of academic achievement and practical know-how equips me to excel in complex technical environments, making meaningful contributions to projects, especially those related to autonomous driving.

 ## Technical Proficiency